-I was completely free in designing all media.
-The editors Annette Wolter und Jochen Küpper suggested some conceptional solutions like hopscotch as base of a flyer and taking triangles for patterns.
+I was completely free in designing the website and additional media.
+Additionally, the editors Annette Wolter und Jochen Küpper suggested some conceptional solutions like hopscotch as base of a flyer and taking triangles for patterns.

 For the color I took into account that blue was used already before.
 Cyan is brightly now.
-With a bit of red (also a corporate color of the city of Berlin) – like used in the flyer – it becomes edgy.
+With a bit of red it becomes edgy.
+Red is the corporate color of the city of Berlin.
+I used it in the flyer.

-The logo transports the place Mitte and the subculture as a radial gradient where the name is placed centered on a stripe above like left out when brushed.
+The logo transports the place Mitte and the subculture as a radial gradient where the name is placed centered on a stripe above.
+So it looks like left out when brushed.

-The type is Lato, a young sanserif typeface designed in the Summer 2010 by Warsaw based designer Łukasz Dziedzic (“Lato” means “summer” in Polish).
+The type is Lato, a young sanserif typeface.
+Warsaw based designer Łukasz Dziedzic designed it in the Summer 2010.
+“Lato” means “summer” in Polish.
 It’s classic with a lively and open touch.

-As text type for print and web applications Fira ist used.
-Originally designed of the well known type designer Erik Spiekermann for Bundespost and together reworked with Carrois Apostrophe (now bBox Type) this very legible sans serif typeface is also used on the website of english newspapers The Independent and Evening Standard.
+I chose Fira as text type for print and web applications.
+It was originally designed of the Erik Spiekermann for Bundespost.
+The well known type designer reworked it together with Carrois Apostrophe (now bBox Type).
+This very legible sans serif typeface is also used on the website of english newspapers The Independent and Evening Standard.